jvandemo/generator-angularjs-library/README.md

 ## What's left for you

-- Add code to your library
+- Add custom code to your library
-- Build your library
+- Build your library files for distribution (see below)
-- Test your code
+- Test your code and add your own tests (see below)
+- Use your library in any AngularJS app by adding it as a required module in your app definition

 ## How to add code to your library